This page tells you about the chemotherapy drug called vinblastine and its possible side effects. There is information about

 - High blood pressure

-- An allergic reaction – tell your doctor or nurse straight away if you have a sudden cough, wheezing or difficulty breathing
+- An allergic reaction – tell your doctor or nurse straight away if you feel faint or have a sudden cough, wheezing, difficulty breathing, a sudden itchy rash, or swelling of the lips, mouth or throat

 The side effects above may be mild or more severe.
 A side effect may get better or worse through your course of treatment, or more side effects may develop as the course goes on.
 This depends on